josteph/website/docs/esbuild-exploration.md

 ### What about compiling file assets?

-Using the configuration above, esbuild will skip to try compile every files with extension that typescript unable to read.
+Using the configuration above, esbuild will skip to compile every files with extension that typescript unable to read.
 That means, if you are importing images in your js/ts files, they won't be exported in the out directory.
+This could lead to build time error.

 Fortunately, here is a piece of code you might want to consider adding **after the build process is finished**: